rwth-acis/RequirementsBazaar/README.md

  - `land`:              Default language setting
  - `country`:           Default country setting
  - `baseURL`:           Base URL this service runs on
- - `frontendBaseURL`    Base URL for the frontend which uses Requirements-Bazaar service
+ - `frontendBaseURL`:    Base URL for the frontend which uses Requirements-Bazaar service
- - `activityTrackerService` p2p microservice name of the las2peer activity tracker.
+ - `activityTrackerService`: p2p microservice name of the las2peer activity tracker.
 Leave this field empty if no las2peer activity tracker is used. (example: `de.rwth.dbis.acis.activitytracker.service.ActivityTrackerService@0.2`)
- - `smtpServer`         SMTP server to send email notifications to users.
+ - `smtpServer`:         SMTP server to send email notifications to users.
 Leave this field empty if no email notification is used.
- - `emailFromAddress`   Email from address which is used for email notifications to users.
+ - `emailFromAddress`:   Email from address which is used for email notifications to users.
 Leave this field empty if no email notification is used.
+ - `monitor`:            Boolean value for logging calls to MobSOS data processing

 For other configuration settings, check the **[<i class="icon-link "></i>las2peer](https://github.com/rwth-acis/LAS2peer)** project.